Dimension-free Bounds for Sum of Dependent Matrices and Operators with Heavy-Tailed Distribution: Dependent Matrices with Heavy-Tailed Distributions

 almost surely.
-We set $\Gamma_n = \max_{1\leq \ell \leq n} \Gamma_{\ell,n}$. \end{assumption}
+We set $\Gamma_n = \max_{1\leq \ell \leq n-1} \Gamma_{\ell,n}$. \end{assumption}

-This assumption has several noteworthy points: (i) The coefficient used in the assumption is a generalization of the uniform mixing coefficient for bounded processes; (ii) it can represent the efficiency of the estimation by the volume of the coefficient; and (iii) it is not comparable with the $\alpha/\beta$-mixing property because it can represent certain non-mixing processes.
-This assumption can cover linear auto-regressive moving-average (ARMA) processes and a causal Bernoulli shift (CBS), which is described later.
-For more details, refer to \citet{rio2000inegalites,dedecker2005new,dedecker2007weak,alquier2012model}.
+This assumption has several noteworthy points: (i) The coefficient used in the assumption is a generalization of the uniform mixing coefficient for bounded processes; (ii) the coefficient quantifies the dependence of the $M_\ell$'s: the larger it is, the more the matrices are dependent, while $\Gamma_n=0$ for independent matrices; and (iii) it is not comparable with the $\alpha/\beta$-mixing property: examples of non-mixing processes with small $\Gamma_n$ are known. {\rc A classical real-valued example from~\citep{andrews1984non} is given by $ M_{\ell+1} = (M_{\ell}+\varepsilon_{\ell})/2 $ where the $(\varepsilon_\ell)$ are i.i.d. from a Bernoulli distribution with parameter $1/2$.
+It is proven in Section 1.5 page 8 of~\citep{dedecker2007weak} that this process is not strongly mixing.
+On the other hand, it is quite direct to check that $\Gamma_{\ell,n} \leq 1 $.} Essentially, when $\Gamma_n$ remains bounded for large $n$, we recover the same rates of estimation as for independent matrices.
+This includes linear auto-regressive moving-average (ARMA) processes and a causal Bernoulli shifts (CBS), that are described below.
+For more details, we refer the reader to \citep{rio2000inegalites,dedecker2005new,dedecker2007weak,alquier2012model}.

-Note that in previous studies such as \citet{rio2000inegalites}, Assumption \ref{asm:weakdep} is used for bounded processes; that is, $\|M_\ell\|$ is bounded.
-To address unbounded processes, it is essential to utilize the form of the CBS processes described in the next section.
-A fact that we will often use in this paper is that when $\mathbf{M}=(M_1,\dots,M_{n})$ satisfies Assumption \ref{asm:weakdep}, then so does $(f(M_1),\dots,f(M_n))$ where $f:E\rightarrow E$ is an adequate truncation function.
-This result generally holds as soon as $f$ is $1$-Lipschitz.
+In previous studies such as \citep{rio2000inegalites}, Assumption \ref{asm:weakdep} is used for bounded processes; that is, for any $\ell$, $\|M_\ell\|$ is bounded almost surely.
+As aforementioned, when working with unbounded processes, we begin by studying a truncated and bounded version of the process.
+A fact that we often use in this paper is that when $\mathbf{M}=(M_1,\dots,M_{n})$ satisfies Assumption \ref{asm:weakdep}, then so does $(f(M_1),\dots,f(M_n))$ where $f:E\rightarrow E$ is an adequate truncation function (that is, $f$ is $1$-Lipschitz).

-\begin{proposition} Assume that $\mathbf{M}=(M_1,\dots,M_{n})$ satisfies Assumption \ref{asm:weakdep} and that $f:E\rightarrow E$ is $1$-Lipschitz.
+\begin{proposition} Assume that $\mathbf{M}=(M_1,\dots,M_{n})$ satisfies Assumption \ref{asm:weakdep} and that $f:\mathcal{S} \rightarrow \mathcal{S}$ is $1$-Lipschitz.
 Then $(f(M_1),\dots,f(M_n))$ also satisfies Assumption \ref{asm:weakdep}. \end{proposition}